Collaborative Relationships That Drive Innovation

-The Vested® business model allows companies to focus on desired outcomes and shared value to create an arrangement that is mutually beneficial for each.
-Rather than the “What’s in it for Me” mentality of traditional agreements, Vested’s “What’s in it for We” mindset invests both parties in the success of each other’s overall business, which in turn strengthens the sense of partnership and encourages a more lasting relationship.
-By sharing expertise and aligning their goals, both parties are able to drive innovation, adapt to changing needs, and mitigate risk while working towards mutual success.
-Many well-known companies have adopted a Vested framework, including Microsoft, McDonald’s, and Procter & Gamble.
+Vested stems from award-winning research by the University of Tennessee funded by the United States Air Force to find a “better way to outsource.”
+The Vested business model allows companies to focus on desired outcomes and shared value to create an arrangement that is mutually beneficial for each.
+Rather than the “What’s-in-it-for-Me” mentality of conventional agreements, Vested’s “What’s-in-it-for-We” mindset invests both parties in the success of each other’s overall business, which in turn strengthens the sense of partnership and encourages a more lasting relationship.
+By sharing expertise and aligning their goals, both parties are able to drive innovation, adapt to changing needs and mitigate risk while working towards mutual success.
+Many well-known companies have adopted a Vested framework, including Microsoft, McDonald’s and Procter & Gamble.

 Awards and Recognitions